 12 – Double check a company’s legitimacy with the FCA

 Do not let all your hard-earned money for retirement be taken away from you!
 If you are contacted by a suspicious company or one that you have never heard of, you can check with the Financial Conduct Authority (FCA) to verify that they are a registered company and avoid a scam.

 13 – Be wary of direct calls from your provider

 If you ever get a phone call from a caller claiming to be your pension provider and that they have changed their bank account details and require payment into a new account, this is almost certainly the work of scammers..

 A person’s pension providers will never tell them about this sort of issue over the phone, nor will they ever demand payment over the phone.

 Also, it might be a good idea to think about whether you ever even shared your phone number with your pension providers or gave them permission to contact you in this way.

 I am the primary writer and author for Help and Advice, having originally helped start the site because I recognised that there was a need for easy to read, free and comprehensive information on the web.
-I have been able to use my background in finance to produce a number of articles for the site, as well as develop the financial fitness assessment tool.
-This is a tool that provides you with practical advice on improving your personal financial health.
+I have been able to use my background in finance and digital marketing to produce a number of articles for the site, which I hope are easy to read.

 Outside of work I am a keen rugby player and used to play up to a semi-professional level before the years of injury finally took their toll.
 Now you are more likely to see me in the clubhouse enjoying the game.